Esri/workflowmanager-samples/README.md

+# ⛔ ArcGIS Workflow Manager (Classic) has been deprecated
+Learn more about the [deprecation of ArcGIS Workflow Manager (Classic)](https://support.esri.com/en-us/knowledge-base/arcgis-workflow-manager-classic-deprecation-000031190) and the new [service-based ArcGIS Workflow Manager](https://www.esri.com/en-us/arcgis/products/arcgis-workflow-manager/overview)

-# Workflow Manager-Samples
+## Workflow Manager-Samples

-Simple samples for Workflow Manager and Workflow Manager Classic.
+Simple samples for Workflow Manager and Workflow Manager (Classic).

 ## Workflow Manager
 The [Workflow Manager Service-based samples](./ServiceBased) includes:
 * Set of tools that utilize the Workflow Manager Python API to perform administrative and processing tasks for workflow items
 * ArcGIS Pro Add-In sample which utilizes the Workflow Manager Pro SDK.

-## Workflow Manager Classic
+## Workflow Manager (Classic)
-The [Workflow Manager Classic samples](./Classic) show you how to add different types of add ins and steps to your Workflow Manager desktop application.
+The [Workflow Manager (Classic) samples](./Classic) show you how to add different types of add ins and steps to your Workflow Manager desktop application.

 ## Issues